marcelrienks/AwsDeveloperCertificationSummary/README.md

 Outputs a sam compatible template, and uploads a deployment package to an S3 bucket
 * `sam deploy --template-file --stack-name --capabilities`
 Takes as input the the template file outputted from the package command, the name of the cloudFormation stack to be created, and the capabilities.
 One of the capabilities flags is CAPABILITY_IAM, which allows CloudFormation to create an IAM role on your behalf that will be used to allow the function to execute.
+# Cloudwatch:
+Is a monitoring service to monitor your aws resources, as well as the applications that you run in AWS.
+***Note: Cloudwatch can be used on premise, by downloading and installing SSM agent and ClourWatch agent, so it's not restricted to just AWS resources***
+Cloudwatch can monitor things such as:
+* Compute
+    * Autoscaling Groups
+    * Elastic Load Balancers
+    * Route53 Health Checks
+* Storage & Content Delivery
+    * EBS Volumes
+    * Storage Gateways
+    * CloudFront
+* Databases & Analytics
+    * DynamoDB
+    * Elasticache Nodes
+    * RDS Instances
+    * Elastic MapReduce Job flows
+    * Redshift
+* Other
+    * SNS Topics
+    * SQS Queues
+    * Opsworks
+    * CloudWatch Logs
+    * Estimated Charges on your AWS Bill
+## EC2:
+By default CloudWatch can monitor these host level metrics:
+* CPU
+* Network
+* Disk
+* Status Check
+***Note: Ram utilization is a custom metric, by default EC2 monitoring is in 5 minute intervals, unless you enable detailed monitoring, which will use 1 minute intervals***
+## Retention:
+You can store log data in CloudWatch logs for as long as you want, by default CloudWatch logs will store your log data indefinitely, but you can change retention for each 'Log Group' at any time.
+***Note: you can retrieve data from any terminated EC2 or ELB instance after it's termination***
+## Metric Granularity:
+* 1 minute for detailed monitoring
+* 5 minutes for standard monitoring
+***Note: For custom metrics, the minimum granularity that you can have is 1 minute***
+## CloudWatch Alarms:
+You can create an alarm to monitor any metric in your account, this can include
+e.g. EC2 CPU Utilization, ELB latency, or even charges on your AWS bill.
+You can set the appropriate thresholds in which to trigger the alarms, and also set what actions should be taken if an alarm state is reached.
+# CloudWatch vs CloudTrail vs Config:
+* CloudWatch monitors performance
+* CloudTrail monitors API calls in the AWS platform
+* AWS Config records the state of your AWS Environment, and can notify you of changes